mohamedelareeg/DomainDrivenERP/README.md

 This Web API provides a basic structure adhering to Clean Architecture.
 Customize it based on your specific application needs.

-## Contributing

-Contributions are welcome!
-Follow the contribution guidelines in the [CONTRIBUTING.md](https://github.com/mohamedelareeg/DomainDrivenERP/blob/main/CONTRIBUTING.md) file to get started.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/mohamedelareeg/DomainDrivenERP/blob/main/LICENSE) file for details.